RAF Shipdham: 44th Bombardment Group (Heavy)

 Reassigned to Great Bend Army Airfield, Kansas 25 July 1945.
-In preparation for Operation Downfall - overall Allied plan for the invasion of Japan the group was redesignated the 44th Bombardment Group (Very Heavy) in August 1945 in preparation for receiving Boeing B-29 Superfortresses.
+In preparation for Operation Downfall, the overall Allied plan for the invasion of Japan, the group was redesignated the 44th Bombardment Group (Very Heavy) in August 1945 in preparation for receiving Boeing B-29 Superfortresses.
 Assigned to Strategic Air Command on 21 March 1946.
 Reassigned to Smoky Hill Army Airfield, Kansas, 14 December 1945.
 Inactivated 12 July 1946.

 Air Ministry use

-Between 1946 and 1947, the airfield was used as a transit centre for German POWs a route from the United States for repatriation to Germany.
+Between 1946 and 1947, the airfield was used as a transit centre for German POWs en route from the United States for repatriation to Germany.